2024-CMPU9010-GROUP-3/PROJECT/readme.md

   <img src="https://github.com/user-attachments/assets/bcffd0ca-e228-484c-9236-d749e9769932" width="800"/>
 </p>

-You can access the live version of the project [here](https://magpie.solonsstuff.com/).
+You can access a hosted version of the project [here](https://magpie.solonsstuff.com/).

+## ✨ Features

+- **Geographical Information Service**: Easily explore public amenities such as parking spaces, bike sheds, and accessible ramps.
+- **User Authentication**: Secure login and registration for users.
+- **Data Integration**: Integrates various data sources for comprehensive information.
+- **Interactive Maps**: Visual representation of amenities on a map interface.
+- **Automated Annotations**: Uses machine learning to automate the annotation of geographical data.
+- **Deployment Options**: Supports Docker Compose and Kubernetes for deployment.

-# 📂 Repository Structure
+## 📂 Repository Structure

 The file structure is as follows: